chinarocklyrics/chinarocklyrics.github.io/MIGRATION.md

 {::options toc_levels="2..4" /}

 {: .warning }
-> If your configuration states `remote_theme: just-the-docs/just-the-docs`, your
-> website is built using the current `main` branch of the theme, which may include
-> changes made after the latest release; see the [CHANGELOG].
 >
 > If your configuration states `theme: just_the_docs` and your `Gemfile` specifies
 > `gem "just-the-docs"`, your website is always built using the latest release.